Baja Whale Watching and Kayaking

 sunset on baja beach outside of Loreto

-woman on sand dunes with whales in background
+Woman on sand dunes with whales in background

 whale watching camp in baja